Degree conditions forcing directed cycles: Notation and Preliminaries

-An easy corollary of the above lemma is the following. \begin{cor} For an integer $\ell\geq 4$ let $k\geq5$ being the smallest integer greater than $2$ that does not divide $\ell$.
+An easy corollary of the above lemma is the following. \begin{cor} Let $\ell$ be a multiple of $12$ and $k\geq5$ the smallest integer that does not divide $\ell$.
 If $S$ is a multiset of $k-1$ non-zero reminders modulo $k$, then there exists $S' \subseteq S$ such that

 \end{cor} We note that this corollary is also a consequence of~\cite{AloF88}*{Lemma 4.2}.